 Pulmonary embolism occurs when a blood clot that developed in a different part of the body travels to the lungs and blocks one of the pulmonary arteries.

-This blockage restricts blood flow to the lungs, which can lead to lung tissue damage and reduce the level of oxygen in the blood.
+This blockage restricts blood flow to the lungs, which

 The most common symptoms of pulmonary embolism are difficulty breathing and deep chest pain that worsens when breathing, coughing, or sneezing.

 Chest pain related to pulmonary embolism can radiate into the neck and shoulder.